swiftlang/swift-evolution/proposals/0311-task-locals.md

 }
 ```

-The only Swift Concurrency API that is possible to be called from such synchronous function and _will_ inherit task local values is `async{}`, and it will copy any task local values encounterted as usual.
-This makes for a good inter-op story even with legacy libraries -- we never have to worry if we are on a thread owned by the Swift Concurrency runtime or not, things continue to work as expected.
+The only Swift Concurrency API that can be called from such synchronous functions and _will_ inherit task-local values is `async{}`, and it will copy any task-local values encountered as usual.
+This makes for a good interoperability story even with legacy libraries -- we never have to worry if we are on a thread owned by the Swift Concurrency runtime or not, and things continue to work as expected.

 #### Child task and value lifetimes